 These resources were created by Activist #MMT, the podcast (Twitter, Facebook, web, please consider becoming a monthly patron).
 A new resource page was last added or deleted on September 17, 2020.

 Disclaimer: I am a layperson who has studied MMT since February of 2018.
-I’m not an economist or academic and I don’t speak for MMT.
+I’m not an economist or academic and I don’t speak for the MMT project.
 The information in this post is my best understanding but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this content, please get in touch.

 First things to read, watch, and listen to, for a basic introduction to MMT (all geared to the layperson)